Priyansh1547/Sol-Track/README.md

 Sol-Track is a web app that allows you to view your transactions in a simple and easy to use dashboard.

+## Note : Currently we only support Solana Devnet

 ## Features

 - View your transactions in a simple and easy to use dashboard